Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

-A Native American boy, Joe Goodensnake, is shot in what looks like a land dispute with local rancher Jim Parker and his son Lyle.
-Mulder and Scully are called in to the Trego Indian reservation in Montana to investigate, leading to clashes with the locals who distrust the federal government, including a sheriff who was at the Wounded Knee siege in 1973.
+A Native American boy, Joe Goodensnake, is shot in what looks like a land dispute with local rancher Jim Parker (Donnelly Rhodes) and his son Lyle (Ty Miller).
+Mulder and Scully are called in to the Trego Indian reservation in Montana to investigate, leading to clashes with the locals who distrust the federal government, including a sheriff (Michael Horse) who was at the Wounded Knee siege in 1973.
 Between the rancher's story that he mistook the boy for a wild animal, some strange tracks and shed skin found at the crime scene, and local legends about a beast that haunts the wilderness and mauls people, Mulder recognizes links to the original X-file.
 Could an old Indian legend have taken life again — a Manitou that transforms its host into a raging beast?
 And what person, human and ignorant by day, hides the Manitou now?

-- Artistic License - Religion: "Manitou" is an Algonquin term used to describe a spiritual life force that runs through the world; some tribes, upon conversion to Christianity, used the word to describe God.
+- Artistic License Religion: "Manitou" is an Algonquin term used to describe a spiritual life force that runs through the world; some tribes, upon conversion to Christianity, used the word to describe God.
 The "manitou" here has more in common with a werewolf or a wendigo; as The X-Files Book of the Unexplained states, using the term "manitou" to describe the monster in this episode is like using the word "God" to describe Charles Manson.

 - No Ontological Inertia: Joe and Lyle turn back into humans after being killed.
 (Although Joe retains a bad case of inhumanly large fangs, and Mulder speculates there might be changes to internal organs as well.)

 - Red Herring: After Parker is killed, Mulder, Scully, and Sheriff Tskany suspect Gwen, Joe's sister, as the manitou, due to her blood relations with Joe.
 It's actually Jim's son Lyle, who was badly scratched by the manitou during the first attack.